Particular/docs.particular.net/nservicebus/pipeline/index.md

 partial: intro

-## Customizing the pipeline
+## Pipeline customization

-There are several ways to customize this pipeline with varying levels of complexity.
+There are several ways to customize the pipelines with varying levels of complexity.

 * [Manipulate the pipeline with behaviors](/nservicebus/pipeline/manipulate-with-behaviors.md)
 * [Steps, stages and connectors](/nservicebus/pipeline/steps-stages-connectors.md)